klebercarvalho/Advices/README.md

 ###### Sales

-* __You must qualify your client before talking to him.__ Ask what he needs before he starts talking, and understand how you can help him.
+* __You must qualify your client before talking to him.__ Ask what he needs before you start talking, and understand how you can help him.

 * __Understand you customer issue, before to speak about yourself.__
   * __What is the customer issue?__ Speak with the customer and really understand what is the issue, before you talk about your product.